CKRancher/rancher/README.md

     receiver: "null"
 ```

-As we can observe, this is the default Alertmanagers' configuration.
-This configuration can be seen as well in Status tab from Alertmanager UI.
-We will change it with one which will actually do something, in our case send emails:
+As we can see, this is the default Alertmanager configuration.
+You can also see this configuration in Status tab of the Alertmanager UI.
+Let's change it with one that will actually do something -- in our case, send emails:

 ```bash
 $ cat alertmanager.yaml